Meta von Salis: Career

 After their first encounter, von Salis spent several weeks in 1886 and 1887 at his summer house in Sils Maria.
 Although they were close friends, von Salis was horrified when someone suggested that she and Nietzsche should marry.
 In 1894, she helped Nietzsche's sister Elisabeth Förster-Nietzsche to found the Nietzsche-Archiv, but von Salis ceased her involvement in the cause after a quarrel with Förster-Nietzsche.
 Despite this, it was von Salis who purchased the Villa Silberblick in Weimar, where Nietzsche and his sister lived for the final years of his life before it became the permanent home of the Nietzsche-Archiv collection.

 Von Salis was briefly imprisoned in 1904 for contempt of court after she tried to defend two wrongly charged women in an embezzlement case.
-Disillusioned with the Swiss democratic process, she then moved to the Italian island of Capri with her longtime friend Hedwig Kym.
-Following Kym's marriage to Ernst Feigenwinter, von Salis continued to live with the couple in their Basel home from 1910 until her death in 1929.
+Disillusioned with the Swiss democratic process, she then moved to the Italian island of Capri with her longtime friend Hedwig Kym (1860-1949) (Swiss poet and women's rights activist), a daughter of Andreas Ludwig Kym (1822-1900) (professor of philosophy at the University of Zurich).
+Following Hedwig Kym's marriage in 1910 to Swiss politician and attorney Ernst Feigenwinter (1853–1919), von Salis continued to live with the couple in their Basel home from 1910 until her death in 1929.

 In her later life, she mostly retreated from the feminist movement and instead most of her writings focused on German nationalism and conservative race theory.